qsyed/jenkins_CI_CD/README.md

 <br>

-> 6. The next step is to create our pipeline. in our pipeline definition we will put the option for "pipeline script From SCM".
+> 6. The next step is to create our pipeline.
+In our pipeline definition we will put the option for "pipeline script From SCM".
 For the SCM field we will use the option "git".
 Next we will give the repository url.
 NExt we will specify which branch.
 In my case i used the dev branch.
 Lastly we will specify that we have a jenkinsfile for script path.

 <br>
 <img src = "imgs/pipe-line-config.png">